projectsveltos/sveltos/docs/register/workload_identity.md

     *`... is forbidden: User "sveltos" cannot get resource ...`*: the token is being accepted, but no RBAC grants that identity anything.
 Revisit Step 3.

+??? example "OIDC — Keycloak"

+    The setup is very similar to the one with DEX.
+We will provide instruction on how to allow Sveltos to register Kubernetes clusters using Keycloak as a Workload Identity.
+The full guide is available [here](https://blog.grosdouli.dev/blog/sveltos-managed-cluster-registration-oidc-keycloak).

+    **Step 1 — Realm, Client ID and Configuration Mappers**

+    **Realm and Client ID**

+    1. Create a new Realm with name `sveltos-realm`
+    2. Create a Client ID `test-env-auth`
+    3. Under **Capability config**: **Enable** `Client authentication` and **enable** `Service account roles` in the **Authentication flow** section
+    4. Save the configuration

+    **Mapper Configuration -> Hardcoded claim**

+    1. Set Name to `test-env-user`
+    2. Set Token Claim Name to `test-env-user`
+    3. Set Claim value to `sveltos`
+    4. Set Claim JSON Type to `string`
+    5. **Enable** `Add to access token`
+    6. Save the configuration

+    **Mapper Configuration -> Audience**

+    1. Set Name to `test-env-audience`
+    2. Set **Included Custom Audience** to `test-env-auth`
+    3. **Disable** `Add to ID token`
+    4. **Enable** `Add to access token`
+    5. Save the configuration

+    **Step 2 — Update Managed Cluster Kubernetes API Server Details**

+    Add these flags to the managed cluster's `kube-apiserver`.
+The exact mechanism depends on how the cluster is provisioned: kubeadm's `ClusterConfiguration`, a Cluster API `KubeadmControlPlane`/`ClusterClass` patch, or your distribution's equivalent.

+    ```yaml
+    --oidc-issuer-url=https://<Your Keycloak Domain>/realms/sveltos-realm
+    --oidc-client-id=test-env-auth
+    --oidc-username-claim=test-env-user
+    --oidc-username-prefix=-
+    --oidc-ca-file=/etc/kubernetes/pki/keycloak-ca.crt # Only if Keycloak's cert is not trusted
+    ```

+    The `oidc-username-claim=test-env-user` value resolves to **sveltos**.
+Remember, this comes from the Hardcoded claim created in a previous step.
+The `oidc-username-prefix=-` field means no prefix is added.
+The Kubernetes username is sveltos.

+    **Step 3 — Grant Indentity the Permissions Sveltos Requires**

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRoleBinding
+    metadata:
+      name: sveltos-oidc-workload-identity
+    roleRef:
+      apiGroup: rbac.authorization.k8s.io
+      kind: ClusterRole
+      name: cluster-admin
+    subjects:
+      - kind: User
+        name: sveltos
+        apiGroup: rbac.authorization.k8s.io
+    ```

+    **Step 4 — Register the cluster**

+    See the OIDC tab under [Programmatic Registration](#programmatic-registration) for the `SveltosCluster` and Secrets to apply.
+The cluster can be registered in a different namespace instead of `projectsveltos`.
+Choose the namespace of your preference.

+    **Step 5 — Verification**

+    ```bash
+    $ kubectl get sveltoscluster <name> -n <namespace>
+    ```

+    `READY` should become `true` within a few seconds.

+    **Troubleshooting**

+    *`x509: certificate signed by unknown authority` in sc-manager/addon-controller logs*: the token exchange with Dex's own token endpoint is failing TLS verification.
+This is a different trust boundary from Step 2: set `oidc.caSecretRef` in the `SveltosCluster` to a Secret containing Dex's own CA (see [Programmatic Registration](#programmatic-registration)).

+    *`... is forbidden: User "sveltos" cannot get resource ...`*: the token is being accepted, but no RBAC grants that identity anything.
+Revisit Step 3.

 ## Programmatic Registration